alecive/alecive.github.io/_posts/2015-12-08-CV-AlessandroRoncone.md

    title: Thesis title `Expanding sensorimotor capabilities of humanoid robots through multisensory integration.
 A study on the implementation of peripersonal space on the iCub.`
    start: 2012
    end: 2015
-   location: Istituto Italiano di Tecnologia (IIT), Genova IT
+   location: Italian Institute of Technology (IIT), Genova IT
    location-link: http://www.iit.it
    description: "I focused on improving the sensorimotor capabilities of the iCub humanoid, by implementing a bio-inspired system able to learn a multisensory representation of the space around the robot’s body (or <i>peripersonal space</i>).
 The robot is equipped with a whole-body artificial skin and learns the consequences of its interaction with the self and the environment by means of a multisensory (tactile-motor and tactile-visual) representation.
 This results in the extension of the robot's tactile domain toward the nearby space, in such a way that it implicitly copes with modeling or calibration errors.
 Finally, this representation is then exploited with a sensory-based guidance of the motor actions performed by the robot.
 That is, an avoidance and catching controller capable of using any body part in order to either prevent collision with or come into contact with incoming objects. "
  - name: M.Sc. with honors in NeuroEngineering